Queries and Subjects¶

 Queryyielding packages matching the given input.
 The result of the returned query can be an empty set if no package matches. sack is the

-Sackthat the returned query will search. with_provides indicates whether besides package names also packages’ provides are searched for a match. forms is a list of pattern forms from hawkey.
+Sackthat the returned query will search. with_nevra enable search by nevra, with_provides indicates whether besides package names also packages’ provides are searched for a match, and with_filenames indicates whether besides package provides also packages’ file provides are searched for a match. forms is a list of pattern forms from hawkey.
 Leaving the parameter to

 Noneresults in using a reasonable default list of forms.